Doli282/PassHunter/passhunter/notes/security_concerns.md

 ### Login page - mitigated

-The application supports redirects to previously asked resource if login was invoked as a result of an attempt to access resource requiring authentication.
+The application supports redirects to a previously requested resource if login was invoked as a result of an attempt to access resource requiring authentication.
-The redirect URL must not contain domain name.
+The redirect URL must not contain a domain name.
 It must be a relative path.

 This prevents URL Redirects attacks.